jupyter-book/jupyter-book/upgrade.md

 This file contains references written in the [BibTeX File Format](https://www.bibtex.org/Format/), which is well-understood by tools such as the [LaTeX document preparation system](https://www.latex-project.org/about/) that is used for PDF export.

 ### Requirements File
 Finally, a [`requirements.txt`](#code:example-requirements) file is often used to define the Python packages required to build the book.
-This file is normally used both to install Jupyter Book (and related tools) and run any executable Python code.i
+This file is normally used both to install Jupyter Book (and related tools) and run any executable Python code.

 ```{code} text
 :filename: requirements.txt